risk-first/website/Estimates.md

 - Group A was given the hint: "I admit I have no experience with software, but I guess it will take about two months to finish".
 - Group B were given the same hint, except with _20_ months.

 How long would members of each group estimate the work to take?
 The results were startling.
-On average:
+On average,

   - Group A estimated 5.1 months.
   - The Control Group estimated 7.8 months.
   - Group B estimated 15.4 months.

-The anchor mattered more than experience, how formal the estimation method, or _anything else_.  _We can't estimate time at all_.
+The anchor mattered more than experience, how formal the estimation method, or anything else.  _We can't estimate time at all_.

 ## Is Risk To Blame?